 A good predictor of future harvest during general seasons is recent trends in harvest and catch per unit effort (CPUE) or its inverse, days per kill.
 Figures 4 and 5 provide trend data for each of these statistics by GMU and are intended to provide hunters with the best information possible to make an informed decision on where to hunt in District 1.
-Remember from 2011-2014, a 4-point minimum restriction was imposed for white-tailed deer in GMUs 117 and 121, which led to decreases in the overall harvest, hunter numbers, and hunter success.
+From 2011-2014, a four-point minimum restriction was imposed for white-tailed deer in GMUs 117 and 121, which led to decreases in the overall harvest, hunter numbers, and hunter success.
 Available evidence shows this regulation change brought about these decreases and not a dramatic decrease in the white-tailed deer population.
-With the retirement of the 4-point rule within GMUs 117 and 121, the deer harvest increased substantially in 2015 (Figure 4).
+With the retirement of the four-point rule within GMUs 117 and 121, the deer harvest increased substantially in 2015 (Figure 4).
+However, since 2015, following very high harvest, a bluetongue outbreak, and a harsh winter in 2016/17, harvest has been decreasing.
+Harvest was predictably low in 2021 and 2022 following another large-scale disease (bluetongue and EHD) outbreak in 2021.

 Figure 4.
-Trends in the estimated number of bucks (blue) and antlerless (red) deer harvested during the general season (all weapons combined) in each GMU from 2015-2019.
+Trends in the estimated number of bucks (blue) and antlerless (red) deer harvested during the general season (all weapons combined) in each GMU from 2018-2022.
 Harvest totals do not include tribal harvest or special permit harvest.

 Figure 5.
-Trend in days per kill for archery (blue), muzzleloader (purple), multiple weapon (green), and modern firearm (red) during the general season for deer in each GMU from 2015-2019 within District 1.
+Trend in days per kill for archery (blue), muzzleloader (purple), multiple weapon (green), and modern firearm (red) during the general season for deer in each GMU from 2018 -2022 within District 1.